Distributed Database

 A distributed computing system is composed of multiple processing sites or nodes that are connected via a computer network.
-These nodes work together to perform assigned tasks, allowing a large, complex problem to be divided into smaller subproblems.
-These subproblems are solved in parallel across the system, improving efficiency and performance.
+These nodes work together to perform assigned tasks, allowing a large, complex problem to be divided into smaller sub-problems.
+These sub-problems are solved in parallel across the system, improving efficiency and performance.
 Nodes are autonomous but cooperate to provide the required functionality.

 A Distributed Database (DDB) arises from the integration of two main technologies: